cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/longexercise.md

 If you are not yet familiar with these concepts, or would like to refresh your memory, we recommend that you have a look at these presentations before you start with the exercise.

 ## Getting started
-We need to set up a new CMSSW area and checkout the combine package:
+We need to set up a new CMSSW area and checkout the <span style="font-variant:small-caps;">Combine</span> package:

 ```shell
 cmsrel CMSSW_11_3_4